zerofo/sys-con/README.md

 3. Double click on the device or right click and select Properties.
 4. Go to the 'Details' tab and select 'Hardware IDs' to view its PID and VID.
 The PID/VID should look like "HID\VID_0810&PID_0001&...", which becomes: `[0810-0001]`.
 5. Open "joy.cpl" (either from Win+R or directly from the Start menu).
-6. Select your controller and click on "Properties
+6. Select your controller and click on "Properties"
-7. Here you should see a panel with button IDs (1, 2, 3 ...), press the button and make a note of them (which button is assigned to which ID).
+7. Here you should see a panel with ButtonID (1, 2, 3 ...), press the button and make a note of them (which button is assigned to which ID).
 8. Now edit `/config/sys-con/config.ini` on your switch sdcard and edit your controller's vid-pid section:

 ```